OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 --[ TODO ] --

-## Assessing Programmatic Defenses

---[ TODO ] --

-For a protection scheme to be considered effective, it must incorporate various kinds of anti-reversing tricks.
-To make things sound more respectable, we'll refer to those tricks as *programmatic defenses*.
+- Programmatic defense is a fancy word for "anti-reversing-trick".  for  are For a protection scheme to be considered effective, it must incorporate many of these defenses.
 "Programmatic" refers to the fact that these kinds of defenses *do* things - they are functions that prevent, or react to, actions of the reverse engineer.
+In this, they differ from obfuscation, which changes the way the program looks.

+- Obfuscation is the process of transforming code and data in ways that make it more difficult to comprehend, while preserving its original meaning or function.
+Think about translating an English sentence into an French one that says the same thing (or pick a different language if you speak French - you get the point).

-In this, they differ from obfuscating transformations, which change the way the program looks.
-Note that these two categories sometimes overlap - for example, self-compiling or self-modifiying code, while usually being refered to as a means of obfuscation, could also be said to "do something".
+Note that these two categories sometimes overlap - for example, self-compiling or self-modifiying code, while most would refer to as a means of obfuscation, could also be said to "do something".
 In general however it is a useful distincton.

-*Programmatic defenses* can be further categorized into two modi operandi:
+Programmatic defenses can be further categorized into two modi operandi:

 1. Preventive: Functions that aim to *prevent* anticipated actions of the reverse engineer.
 As an example, an app may use an operating system API to prevent debuggers from attaching.

 2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way if a debugger is detected.

-You usually find both types employed in a given software protection scheme.
+You'll usually find a mix of all the above in a given software protection scheme.

-### Criteria for Overall Effectiveness
+## Overall Effectiveness of Programmatic Defenses

 The main motto in anti-reversing is **the sum is greater than its parts.** The defender wants to make it as difficult as possible to get a first foothold for an analysis.
 They want the adversary to throw the towel before they even get started!
 Because once the adversary does get started, it's usually only a matter of time before the house of card collapses.